NOTE: This is an optional bonus section. You do not need to read it, but if you're interested in digging deeper, this is for you.

 • The #!/bin/bash shebang line tells the system which interpreter to use to execute the script.

-• chmod +x makes the script executable.
+• chmod +x or chmod 755 makes the script executable.

 • ./ is required because the script is not in the system’s PATH.